12 June 2019 Hong Kong protest

-Intense confrontation between anti-extradition bill protesters and the Hong Kong Police Force occurred on 12 June 2019 outside the Government Headquarters in Admiralty, Hong Kong Island.
+The 12 June 2019 Hong Kong protest, also known as "612 incident" (6.12 金鐘警民衝突). refers to an incident of intense confrontation between anti-extradition bill protesters and the Hong Kong Police Force, occurring on 12 June 2019 outside the Government Headquarters in Admiralty, Hong Kong Island.
 The protest was sparked by the government's introduction of the controversial Fugitive Offenders amendment bill, which was set to go through second reading on 12 June despite mass opposition.

 40,000 protesters gathered outside the Government Headquarters attempted and successfully stalled the second reading of the bill, though the Police deployed numerous canisters of tear gas, rubber bullets and bean bag rounds to disperse the protesters.
 The government and the police characterised the protest as a "riot", though they later partially retracted the claim and said that only five of the arrestees rioted.
 The police were widely criticised for its excessive use of force and arrests of protesters inside hospitals.
 In particular, the kettling of protesters inside CITIC Tower, was widely condemned.

 The conflict was the most serious and intense conflict between the police and the protesters during the early stage of the 2019–20 Hong Kong protests.
 Protesters began to lay down their five core demands, including the establishment of an independent commission of inquiry into police conduct and use of force and the release and exoneration of arrested protesters.
 Subsequent protests saw protesters and the police clashing with each other as the number of allegations of police misconduct continued to increase.